J-HEARD/sentinel-deploy-ui/README.md

 This repository contains **infrastructure templates only** — no analytics rules, playbooks, or operational content.
 All dynamic Sentinel content is managed privately via DevOps pipelines, this exists for fast deployment covering an M365 cloud environment for a "CISO".

+# Credit
+> All credit for this infrastructure go to the Sentinel-All-In-One repository